Yummy Goji Berry, Blueberry and Honey Muffins

 The goji berries and blueberries make sure these muffins are stuffed with delicious antioxidants and healthy.
 And more importantly, mixed with the sweetness of the honey, they are absolutely yummy!

 I actually made these healthy muffins when I was in the mood for something healthy and wanted to bake.
 I almost always have goji berries and blueberries as a snack so I decided to make some muffins out of them.
 I recently saw a recipe by Lorraine Pascale for pumpkin muffins which looked delicious.
 I decided to take her recipe as a base to work out my own muffins.
 Just in case they would turn out great I decided to photograph the process and boy am I glad I did, because they turned out great!

 So here’s what I did to make these goji berry and blueberry muffins:

 First, grab your essentials, honey, self-raising flour, wholemeal flour, oil, milk, quark (or plain yoghurt), goji berries, blueberries, baking powder, bicarbonate of soda, salt and a couple of eggs.

-Next, either get some papercups, or make your own by cutting squares of baking paper.
+Next, either get some papercups, or make your own by cutting squares of parchment paper.

-Next, take your squares of baking paper and push them into your muffin tin so that the paper sticks up.
+Next, take your squares of parchment paper and push them into your muffin tin so that the paper sticks up.

 Now take your flours and sieve them.